 Points per pound: one Nectar point per £1.

-With Tesco Clubcard, you can collect points on food, fuel, fashion and more, in store and online.
+With Tesco Clubcard you can collect points on food, fuel, fashion and more, in store and online.
 These points can be turned into vouchers to save on your shopping at Tesco or can be used to save you money with hundreds of its Reward Partners.
-These partners include Pizza Express, Odeon and Senior Railcard.
+These partners include Pizza Express, Cineworld and Senior Railcard.

-SAVVY TIP: so, for example, £2.50 worth of vouchers gets you £10 to spend at Pizza Express; £3.50 worth of vouchers gets you one adult ticket at the Odeon and £15 of vouchers gets you a Senior Railcard for one year.
+SAVVY TIP: so, for example, £0.50 worth of vouchers gets you £1.50 to spend at Pizza Express and £10 worth of vouchers gets you a free Senior Railcard for one year, which usually costs £30.

 You need to collect a minimum of 150 points to receive a voucher (per collection period).
 Every 150 points equates to £1.50 in vouchers.
 After that, every 50 points turns into 50p worth of vouchers and anything left over is carried into the next collection period.